-The Public Notice/Advertising for the closure of 'Hyde Street, Mount Lawley' has been completed with nil comments received.
+The Public Notice/Advertising for the closure of Hyde Street, Mount Lawley, between Alma and Forrest Streets, to vehicular traffic has been completed with one submission received opposed to the closure.
 Similarly the City wrote to the various services authorities with nil objections received.
-Therefore in accordance with Council's, in part, decision of 17 October 2017:
+In accordance with Council's, in part, decision of 17 October 2017: